 “They did not want to be treated like they were staying at Grandma’s house,” says Shellie Leete, the Claiborne’s co-owner.
 (As a bonus, it meant that she didn’t have to wait up for the guests, either.)

 At the Normandy Hotel in the District, customers griped about the closets.
 “Guests were having trouble hanging clothes in the closets,” explains hotel general manager John Paul Wood.
 “The room’s safe was in the way.”
 So the hotel relocated the safes to a top shelf.
+(Related: Do I deserve a refund for a hotel shower that didn’t work?)

 And at the Seaport Hotel in Boston, travelers asked for dark washcloths for makeup removal, according to Jim Carmody, the property’s general manager.
 The hotel complied.
 “We are changing many of our exterior doors to sliders for easier entry and exit in response to guest comments, too,” he adds.